Fred1031/G-Learned-Index/README.md

 ./g-learned
 ```

-For the datasets, you can fetch them at https://anonymous.4open.science/r/DatasetofASSMJoin-8089/
+For the datasets, you can look into the data folder.

 With the code and datasets, you can reproduce all the experiment results in our article.